 Ehrlichiosis: The lone star tick in the south-central and eastern United States causes this one.
 You get the typical symptoms and, sometimes, a rash.
 It’s treated with antibiotics.

-Heartland virus: This is a newer illness found only in Missouri and Tennessee so far.
-Experts think you can get it from lone star ticks but aren’t totally sure.
+Heartland virus: This is a newer illness found largely in the Midwestern, Northeastern, and Southern United States.
+You can get it from lone star ticks.

-Lyme disease: Probably the most widely known disease from ticks, you get Lyme from blacklegged ticks in the Upper Midwest and Northeast and the western blacklegged tick on the West Coast.
+Lyme disease: Probably the most widely known disease from ticks, you get Lyme from blacklegged ticks in the Upper Midwest, Mid-Atlantic States. and the Northeast and the western blacklegged tick on the West Coast.
 In the United States, the tick can give you two different bacteria, each of which causes Lyme disease.

 Early on, you may get the telltale bull’s-eye rash along with flulike symptoms.
 If you don’t treat Lyme disease, it can lead to severe problems, such as: